imfinetonight/Hull-Tactical/README.md

 This competition taught me that model performance alone is not sufficient for production-grade machine learning.

+For example, a seemingly minor temporal inconsistency—using current observations instead of only historical information for market regime estimation—significantly degraded out-of-sample performance.
+Aligning all rolling features with the online inference timeline substantially improved the Sharpe ratio.

+I also realized that generating accurate predictions is only one part of a trading system.
+Equally important is transforming those predictions into robust portfolio positions through adaptive risk management.

 I learned how to:

 - Build reproducible ML pipelines